 We carried out a comprehensive inspection of this service under Section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
-The practice had previously been inspected on 1 December 2015 and was rated as requires improvement and we issued requirement notices.
-We conducted a follow up inspection visit on 19
+The practice had previously been inspected on 6 and 14 October 2015 and was rated as requires improvement and we issued requirement notices.
+This latest inspection was planned to check whether the provider was meeting the legal requirements and regulations associated with the Health and Social Care Act 2008, to look at the overall quality of the service, and to provide a rating for the service under the Care Act 2014.